Sound energy

 Train

-Sound energy example - train
+Sound energy example - Train

-A train running on a rail track produces sound energy | Image: Stock photo[●]
+A train running on a rail track produces sound energy | Image: Pixabay

 A train produces sound energy as it moves along the tracks, primarily from the interaction between the wheels and the rails.
 The rhythmic clickety-clack sound is a result of the train wheels rolling over joints and irregularities in the track.
 Additionally, the engine and other mechanical components contribute to the overall sound profile of a moving train.
 The pitch and intensity of the train sound may vary based on factors such as train speed, track condition, and the design of the rolling stock.
 Trains showcase the conversion of kinetic energy from motion into sound energy as they traverse the railway.